SimpleITK/SimpleITK/Documentation/docs/source/faq.rst

           Referenced from: .../lib/python2.7/site-packages/SimpleITK/_SimpleITK.so
           Reason: image not found

-This type of error can occour if a library SimpleITK depends on can not be found.
+This type of error can occur if a library SimpleITK depends on can not be found.
 It may be that the version of the dependent library has changed in the Python environment and is no longer compatible.
 One solution is to create a `environment.yml` file with all the packages